Kang-Minseokk/visual-intelligence-learning/README.md

   Build the customized model to classify CIFAR100 both supervised and self-supervised method

 ## How to Run?
 (Method 1. train from the scratch)
-  1. First of all, make conda environment
+  1. First of all, make conda environment <br>
       `conda env create -f first_environment.yml -n <environment-name-you-want>`

-  3. Next, make sure your current location is among first_project or second_project
+  2. Next, make sure your current location is among first_project or second_project <br>

-  4. Finally, we can train and test CIFAR100 using command under.
+  3. Finally, we can train and test CIFAR100 using command under.<br>
       `python train.py --config configs/base_config.yaml --output ./output/<output-directory-you-want>`

      ⭐️ config and output argument is mandatory.
-You can visualize the result and training curve with under command.
+You can visualize the result and training curve with under command. <br>
       `tensorboard --logdir ./output/<output-directory-you-want>`

      ⭐️ Selection of config file will be announced after you execute the training by our teammates.
-If you want to check correcteness of config file, please contact me. (pilot920@hanyang.ac.kr) current best performence config file : base_config.yaml
+If you want to check correcteness of config file, please contact me. (pilot920@hanyang.ac.kr) <br>
+       current best performence config file : base_config.yaml

 ## Do you need help?
-  Please contact our team members below.
+  Please contact our team members below. <br>
-  * (Team Leader) Minseok Kang
+  * (Team Leader) Minseok Kang <br>
-    E-mail : pilot920@hanyang.ac.kr
+    E-mail : pilot920@hanyang.ac.kr <br>

-  * (Team Leader) Soyoon Kim
+  * (Team Leader) Soyoon Kim <br>
-    E-mail : (comming soon)
+    E-mail : (comming soon) <br>

-  * (Team Member) Xiang Li
+  * (Team Member) Xiang Li <br>
-    E-mail : (comming soon)
+    E-mail : (comming soon) <br>